 This post may contain affiliate links.
-Please read our disclosure policy.

-Think of sweet potatoes as your weeknight dinner canvas, ready to be stuffed and served as the main event.
+Think of sweet potatoes as your weeknight dinner canvas, ready to be stuffed and served as the main event!

-The Ingredients
+Key Ingredients

 • Quinoa.
 The secret way to make these stuffed sweet potatoes both healthy and filling.
+For tips on how to achieve the perfect quinoa, check out How to Cook Quinoa.

 • More Veggies.
-I added onion, bell peppers, and jalapeno, which gives the dish beautiful color and a nice kick.
+I added onion, bell peppers, and jalapeño, which gives the dish beautiful color and a nice kick.

 • Spices.
 My favorite southwest/taco/life spices like chili powder, cumin, and smoked paprika add subtle heat and pair perfectly with the sweetness of the potato.